Gold Falls on Dollar Strength After U.S. Jobs Report

-Gold prices fell Friday with the dollar rising after the latest jobs report.
+Gold prices closed at their lowest level in almost three months Friday, with the dollar rising after the latest jobs report.

 Continue Reading Below

-Futures for December delivery recently were recently down 0.9% at $1,267 a troy ounce on the Comex division of the New York Mercantile Exchange after initially trading little changed on the day immediately following the report.
+Futures for December delivery closed down 0.7% at $1,269.20 a troy ounce on the Comex division of the New York Mercantile Exchange -- the most actively traded gold contract's lowest close since Aug.
+8.

 Although the Labor Department said the U.S. economy added fewer jobs than expected in October and wage growth slowed, revisions showed the labor market weathered hurricane damage better than previously estimated.